msamatdev/msamatdev/README.md

         I find that cybersecurity is very interesting since it is always evolving.
 Its moral aspect aligns with my values.
     </li>
     <li>
         As I enjoy coding and mastering new programming languages, the DevOps field would be an ideal fit for my interests, as it demands extensive knowledge of a wide range of languages and tools.
+I could also work in the Cloud domain, which I find very interesting too.
     </li>
     <li>
         As I enjoy doing a bit of everything, full-stack development suits me perfectly.
 I love creating clean, reusable code components, developing both user interfaces and backend systems, and researching what is the most efficient way of doing things.